MattJGlick/jekyll-now/about.md

 permalink: /about/
 ---

-I'm a full stack engineer based out of the Greater Philadelphia Area.
-I strive on solving problems and finding challenges.
-I've worked at places where complacency is the standard, I'm not interested in that.
-I'm looking to make change, improve process, and push myself to be the best software developer I can be.
+I'm a leader of engineering teams based out of the Greater Philadelphia area.
+I live for complex problems, improving processes and building terrific products.
+I've worked for both large and small companies, I've seen complacency and the boredom that it breeds, I'm not interested in that.
+I'm looking to wake up everyday and be excited about what I'm working on.

-### Interesting Projects
+### Interesting Projects / Posts

+[Syapse's Profile on Me](https://medium.com/syapse/meet-tech-lead-matt-glick-14deda1dc6b5): While working at Syapse, they did an article on me and my experience with the company.
+Check it out!

 [Amazon FBA Sourcing Analyzer](https://github.com/MattJGlick/fba-sourcing-analyzer): Node.js application that runs continuously on a Digital Ocean droplet scraping some key websites for Amazon deals.
 It makes a full analysis of all of the possible items, then using a personally designed algorithm determines if it is worth purchasing for resale at a later date.